Somanathan-R/dbms-expts/README.md

 # dbms-expts
-a respository that contains dbms expts
+a respository that contains dbms experiments